Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/overview/_index.md

 The AI Proxy will mediate for you:

 * Request and response formats appropriate for the configured `provider` and `route_type`
-* The following service request coordinates (unless model is self-hosted):
+* The following service request coordinates (unless the model is self-hosted):
   * Protocol
   * Host name
   * Port
   * Path
-  * HTTP Method
+  * HTTP method
 * Authentication on behalf of the Kong API consumer
 * Decorating the request with parameters from the `config.options` block, appropriate for the chosen provider
-* Recording of usage statistics of the configured LLM provider and model ([see detail below](hyperlink)) into your selected [Kong Log](hyperlink-to-log-plugins-category) plugin output
+* Recording of usage statistics of the configured LLM provider and model into your selected [Kong log](/hub/?category=logging) plugin output
 * Optionally, additionally recording all post-transformation request and response messages from users, to and from the configured LLM
 * Fulfilment of requests to self-hosted models, based on select supported format transformations

 Flattening all of the provider formats allows you to standardize the manipulation of the data before and after transmission.
-It also allows your to provide a choice of LLMs to the Kong consumers, using consistent request/response formats, regardless of the backend provider (or model).
+It also allows your to provide a choice of LLMs to the Kong consumers, using consistent request and response formats, regardless of the backend provider or model.

 This plugin currently only supports REST-based full text responses.

-## Request and Response Formats
+## Request and response formats

 The plugin's `config.route_type` should be set based on the target upstream endpoint and model, based on this capability matrix: